Books Like Polaris Rising: The One Answer Worth Your Time

 The slow burn romance in space earns the word burn.

 It doesn't arrive early.
-There's no fast forward cheat.
+There's no fast-forward cheat.

 Every increment of thaw between these two characters costs them something.